Indianapolis Personal Injury FAQ

 We are often able to avoid going to court by negotiating a fair settlement with the other side.
 We usually end up in front of a judge if the other side fails to continue negotiating or has made an insultingly low offer.
 In these cases, we may bring your case to court so you are able to receive a reasonable compensation award.

-Call an Indianapolis Personal Injury Lawyer
+Contact a Local Personal Injury Lawyer